 Is Teeth Whitening Safe?

-Hydrogen peroxide and carbamide peroxide are the most common active ingredients for teeth whitening products.
-Treatments prescribed by your dentist — whether that's an in-office procedure or take-home whitening trays — contain higher levels of these bleaching agents.
+Hydrogen peroxide and carbamide peroxide are the most common active ingredients in teeth whitening products.
+Treatments prescribed by your dentist — whether an in-office procedure or take-home whitening trays — generally contain higher levels of these bleaching agents.
 If the bleach were to touch your gums, it could cause irritation.
-However, your dentist takes extra precautions to protect your gum tissue.
-During in-office procedures, a protective gel will be used to shield your gums from the bleaching agent.
-Similarly, at-home trays are customized to fit your teeth, so as little whitening gel touches your gums as possible.
+However, dentists typically take extra precautions to protect your gum tissue.
+During in-office procedures, a protective gel can be used to shield your gums from the bleaching agent.
+Similarly, at-home trays are customised to fit your teeth, so as little whitening gel touches your gums as possible.
 If you still experience any issues, the irritation should heal on its own.

-- Brushing with toothpaste made for sensitive teeth
+- Brushing with a toothpaste designed for sensitive teeth

 - Wearing the strips or trays for a shorter time

-- Asking your dentist for a fluoride product to help remineralize teeth
+- Asking your dentist for a fluoride product to help remineralise teeth

 - Pausing the whitening process for several days to allow teeth to adapt